Skip to Main Content

 A French Bistro Ritual, Ten Floors Above the Strip

 Las Vegas has always traded in theatrical scale, but the tenth floor of The Venetian operates on a different register.
 Up here, the logic shifts from spectacle to cadence.
-Bouchon at The Venetian is part of Thomas Keller's broader bistro program, which places the restaurant inside a specific American tradition: the French brasserie format reinterpreted by a chef whose primary credential is The French Laundry in Napa, one of the most closely watched fine-dining addresses in the country.
+Bouchon at The Venetian is a Classic French Bistro in Paradise, Las Vegas, with a 4.6 Google rating and an average spend of about $80 per person.
+The French Laundry in Napa.
 That lineage matters on the Strip, where chef-branded restaurants span an enormous range of ambition.
 Bouchon sits at the more serious end of that range.

 The bistro category itself has a defined grammar: a menu anchored in classical French technique, a room that signals comfort over ceremony, and a pacing that allows the meal to extend without pressure.
 In Lyon and Paris, that grammar evolved over centuries.
 In Las Vegas, where the dominant dining rhythm is driven by showtime schedules and casino floor energy, a restaurant that enforces bistro pacing is making a deliberate architectural choice.
 Bouchon's placement on the tenth floor, removed from the casino level, reinforces that separation physically.